SDGforskning/sdg-strings/SDG03_query_action_WoS.md

   ("binge drinking" OR "binge drinker$" OR "alcoholism"
     OR
     (
+      ("drug$" OR "narcotic$" OR "narcotic$" OR "substance" OR "alcohol"
+      OR "amphetamine$" OR "methamphetamine$" OR "MDMA" OR "ecstasy" OR "cocaine"
+      OR "inhalant$" OR "amyl nitrite"
+      OR "marijuana" OR "cannabis"
-      ("drug$" OR "narcotic$" OR "alcohol" OR "narcotic$" OR "substance" OR "tobacco" OR "amphetamine$" OR "methamphetamine$" OR "cocaine" OR "inhalant$" OR "marijuana" OR "opioid" OR "heroin" OR "phencyclidine"
+      OR "opioid$" OR "opiate$" OR "heroin" OR "morphine" OR "phencyclidine" OR "LSD" OR "psilocybin" OR "dimethyltriptamine" OR "khat"
+      OR "tobacco"
       )
-      NEAR/2
+      NEAR/3
-          ("abuse" OR "misuse" OR "dependence" OR "addict*" OR "harmful use*" OR "use disorder$")
+          ("abuse" OR "misuse" OR "harmful use*" OR "use disorder$" OR "dependence" OR "addict*" OR "overdose$")
     )
   )
-  NEAR/5
+  NEAR/15
       ("prevent*" OR "combat*" OR "tackl*" OR "fight* against" OR "reduc*" OR "decreas*" OR "minimi*" OR "limit" OR "alleviat*" OR "treat*" OR "cure" OR "curing" OR "cured"
+      OR "intervention$" OR "therapy" OR "therapies"
-      OR "rehabilitat*"
+      OR "rehabilitat*" OR "aftercare" OR "services" OR "outreach" )
-      )
 )
 ```